STRAVA Stats 2020

 Country Headline Differences

-Our governments asked us to ‘stay indoors’ differently at the start of the year and we can see from the outdoor runs+rides, below, that the draconian lockdowns in Spain and Italy were tightly enforced and people complied and stayed at home.
+Our governments asked us to ‘stay indoors’ differently at the start of the year.
+The draconian lockdowns in Spain and Italy were tightly enforced and people complied and stayed at home.
+Spain, UK, Germany and USA all seemed to dramatically increase activity levels during the first lockdown when outdoors exercising was permitted.

 Sport Differences

 Broadly speaking, as nations everywhere, our runs and rides doubled as we left the initial lockdown and I’m guessing our pool swims collapsed as many (all?) pools remained closed.
+That stat certainly ties in with my personal experience of seeing lots more people working out during the day.

-USA vs UK+IRL – Head-to head
+USA vs UK+IRL – Head-to-head

 Getting Faster?

 Did all that extra training work?
-Well, it seems so as there were LOTS more QOMS/KOMS created.
+Well, it seems so as there were LOTS more QOMs/KOMs created.
 Maybe we all got fitter or maybe there were just fewer cars on the road 😉 I did get a KOM but I was in a car at the time, so I swiftly had to delete that accident when I got home!

 Strava Proves Its Sociability

-Sources: UK_Strava_YIS2020_PressBook_120120 (2) YIS2020_USA
+Sources: UK_Strava_YIS2020_PressBook and YIS2020_USA

 Interesting stuff; largely confirms what we’ve all been talking about with friends this year (via Skype/Zoom/Teams/WhateverApp), but never had the data to substantiate until now.
 What will be interesting to see going forward is if 2021 reverts back nearer to 2019, or whether the general change to more people working from home some/all of the time has a lasting impact, even post Covid-19.